 Tusheti, a small historic region located in eastern Georgia, lies on the northern slopes of the Caucasus Mountains and covers an area of 796 square km.
 The area is one of the most ecologically pure regions in the Caucasus.
-The extraordinary beauty of Tusheti National Park’s mountainous landscapes, architecture and castle-like inhabited buildings caught the attention of UNESCO who placed it on its World Heritage List in 2007.
+The extraordinary beauty of Tusheti National Park and it’s mountainous landscapes, architecture and castle-like inhabited buildings caught the attention of UNESCO who placed it on its World Heritage List in 2007.

 The region is bordered by the Russian republics of Dagestan from the East and Chechnya to the North.
-The area is 2,800 – 4,500 meters above the sea level, which means winter season for at least seven months.
+The area is 2,800 – 4,500 meters above sea level, which means the winter season for at least seven months.
 Spring comes late, autumn early and it often snows in September, while summer is short and breezy.

-A Look Back at History
+A Look Back at Tusheti History

 Due to the climate in the mountains, gardening and agriculture have never actually developed.
-Traditionally, Tushs are sheep herders and famous for their goat’s cheese.
+Traditionally, Tushs are sheepherders and famous for their goat’s cheese.

 Each family in Tusheti possessed hundreds of sheep and was rich in wool.
 Therefore, the knitting industry became one of the most important parts of the culture.
-Over the time, embellishments appeared on the products – geometrical ornaments were replaced with floral, animal and human-like shapes.
+Over time, embellishments appeared on the products – geometrical ornaments were replaced with floral, animal and human-like shapes.

 The population used to be divided by their family names and had their villages.
 Each household used to have their ancestral tower which served as a shelter during invasions.
-The tradition is still present in some areas, but a big percentage of Tushs live in lowlands today.
+The tradition is still present in some areas, but a significant percentage of Tushs live in lowlands today.

 Getting here is quite challenging.
 The road lays on slopes and goes up to 3,000 meters over gorges of Tusheti.
 It is one of the most dangerous roads in the world.

-The road is full of grave stones or simple crosses to honor those who died here due to different reasons.
+The road is full of gravestones or simple crosses to honor those who died here due to different reasons.
 I had counted at least 20 of those before we hit the end of the Pass.

 The weather, both on the road and villages varies, one minute the sun is shining, the next, you are covered in dense fog and cannot see a thing.
 Evenings here are quite cold, so be well prepared.

 The villages here are 2000 meters above sea level, presenting some impressive views over the most beautiful grass valleys of the Caucasus.
-The biggest community is Omalo, from where you can take three different directions depending on where you want to go.
+The most significant community is Omalo, from where you can take three different directions depending on where you want to go.
 Here you will come across Keselo fortress dating back to the 18th century.
 It now serves as an ethnographic museum and offers visitors various products and treasures indigenous to the region.

 During our Jeep Tour, we stayed in Shenaqo village east from Omalo, where you will stumble upon one of the prettiest towns in the area.
 Stone houses with wooden balconies, breathtaking landscapes and only functional Orthodox Church in the region is here.